-The GPIB or Ethernet interface I/O connector is available for purchase.
+The GPIB or Ethernet (with LXI function support) interface I/O connector is available for purchase.

-To assemble it → Remove the cover plate of GPIB/ETHERNET card (Figure 2-18) and insert the GPIB or ETHERNET card then secure it with screws.
+To assemble it ➡ Remove the cover plate of GPIB/ETHERNET card (Figure 2-21) and insert the GPIB or ETHERNET card then secure it with screws.